PseudoDevs/IamGhost/FATAL4.md

-Last updated: 2024-04-02 12:57:12
+Last updated: 2024-04-02 12:59:16
-Random Quote: There is nothing permanent except change. - Heraclitus
+Random Quote: Discovery consists of seeing what everybody has seen and thinking what nobody else has thought. - Jonathan Swift